-Level-specific training is tailored to executives, newly appointed managers, and new employees of consolidated subsidiaries in Japan.
+Level-specific training is tailored to newly appointed executives of consolidated subsidiaries in Japan, newly appointed managers, and new employees.
 Training lasts a half to one full day, with sessions focusing on the Fuji Electric compliance framework and the Fuji Electric Compliance Program.
-In fiscal 2015, the training was attended by 28 newly appointed directors, 134 newly appointed managers, and 157 new employees.
+In fiscal 2016, the training was attended by 22 newly appointed directors, 153 newly appointed managers, and 186 new employees.

-Job-specific training is conducted that features items for consideration in practical business situations.
-In fiscal 2015, classroom-based training was conducted for the sales and administrative unit personnel (829 in total) of domestic and overseas companies covering a variety of themes including antimonopoly laws.
-Furthermore, we conducted e-learning programs for 267 employees at overseas bases.
+Divisions responsible for legal affairs conduct job-specific training that features items for consideration in practical business situations.
+In fiscal 2016, classroom-based training was conducted mainly for the sales and administrative unit personnel (2,372 in total) of domestic and overseas companies covering a variety of themes, including antimonopoly laws.
+Furthermore, we conducted e-learning programs for employees at all bases, including those overseas.